ShenZhouHong/plausible-ubuntu-binaries/README.md

 Some future improvements for the repository.

-* Create build environments for additional operating systems such as CentOS, RHEL, or FreeBSD.
+- [X] ~~Make pre-built binaries available for immediate download via Github's releases feature.~~ Completed.
-* Make pre-built binaries available for immediate download via Github's releases feature.
+- [X] ~~Build binaries automatically using Github Actions.~~ Completed.
-* Build binaries automatically using Github Actions.
+- [ ] Create build environments for additional operating systems such as CentOS, RHEL, or FreeBSD.